wasmerio/wasmer-rust-example/README.md

 # Rust Embedder App Example

-Blog post
+This repo showcases how to use the [wasmer-runtime](https://crates.io/crates/wasmer-runtime/) from Rust, based on the blogpost: https://medium.com/wasmer/executing-webassembly-in-your-rust-application-d5cd32e8ce46

-See `src/main.rs` for the example implementation.
+See [`src/main.rs`](./src/main.rs) for the example implementation.

 The `wasm-sample-app` directory contains an example rust wasm app to run in the embedder app.